himmAllRight/himmAllRight-source/content/post/creating-website-tests-ci.md

 ## Multibranch Pipelines

 With the `Jenkinsfile` in the repo, we can create the pipeline!
 Specifically, we will be creating a mult-branch pipeline.
-A multi-branch scans a git project, and creates a separate pipeline for each branch or PR in the repo.
-This is beneficial for testing, as it will automatically run the tests when a PR is created, so we can verify the change won't break before merging into the `master` branch.
-Additionally, it lets us make sure we aren't breaking anything while working in a new branch.
+A *multi-branch* job scans a git project, and creates a separate pipeline for each branch or PR in the repo.
+This is beneficial for testing, as it will automatically instantiate a test pipeline against a newly created PR, so we can verify that the PR passes the tests before merging it into the `master` branch.
+Additionally, it lets us make sure we aren't breaking anything *while* working in a new branch.

 #### Creating the Pipeline